school of theology and ministry

 In some cases, the Associate Dean may require that the student work out a plan of study for the following semester or for the completion of the degree as a condition of re-admission after a leave of absence.

 All M.A. and M.Ed. students are required to complete a non-credit thesis in or prior to the last semester of their programs.
-Students seeking more information about the thesis should obtain a Thesis Packet from the STM Service Center.
+Students seeking more information about the thesis should consult the Thesis Project Guidelines, as found on the MA program page of the STM website.

 M.T.S. students have the option of using one of their electives to do a 3-credit thesis.
 Students seeking more information about the thesis should consult the M.T.S.
 Handbook and/or consult the M.T.S.
 Program Director.
 Students should be registered for TMST8053 M.T.S.
 Thesis.